Stationary tanks and process containers

 It is impractical to remove a disused tank if its removal affects the structural integrity of surrounding structures, for example, the outer edge of the tank is within one metre of a building’s foundations, or the tank is located under a building.
 Walls may be temporarily supported to allow the removal, but we will consider the practicalities and costs if this is required.

-If it is unclear how close the tank is to the building or if the wall is not structurally important, and we cannot determine if it is impracticable to remove the tank, we may request a statement from an accredited structural engineer of the Institution of Professional Engineers New Zealand (IPENZ).
+If it is unclear how close the tank is to the building or if the wall is not structurally important, and we cannot determine if it is impracticable to remove the tank, we may request a statement from an accredited structural engineer of Engineering New Zealand.

 Tanks on a farm